-5. When you are shopping online, make sure that you are only shopping on secure websites.
-Look in the site URL and it should display "https" as opposed to the usual "http" at the beginning.
-Always have an up-to-date copy of anti-virus running on your computer as well.
+1. When you are online shopping, make sure that you are just shopping on secure websites.
+Look in the website URL and it should display "https" rather than the usual "http" at the beginning.
+Always have an updated copy of anti-virus running on your computer also.
 This will make sure that you have a safe online shopping experience.

 2. If you are going to be shopping on the web, make sure that you get it done from a computer connection you know is secure, like one that you have in the home.
 Hackers look for WI-Fi connections in public places while they are scouting for victims, so avoid shopping when using them.